-The firm participates in the government’s travel to work scheme which encourages the use of public transport.
-Matheson also participates in the cycle to work scheme and provides staff with free, secure bike parking, showers and dry rooms.
+The firm participates in the Government’s travel to work scheme which encourages the use of public transport.
+Matheson also participates in the Cycle to Work Scheme and provides staff with a range of facilities to encourage cycling to work, including free, secure bike parking, showers and dry rooms.

 A notable percentage of Matheson’s work is national and international in its nature.
-To reduce the need for travel, we make widespread use of online boardrooms, video-conferencing and teleconferencing to ensure we can provide advice and make information available and accessible to our clients at all times.
+To reduce the need for travel, we have systems in place to facilitate widespread use of online boardrooms, video-conferencing and teleconferencing to ensure we can meet our clients' needs while minimising our carbon footprint.

 Interaction with suppliers